-The all new Pixel Launcher is something that draws the attention in the first place.
+The all-new Pixel Launcher is something that draws attention in the first place.
 We have been using Google Now Launcher for a long time now, and it hasn’t seen much improvements other than the app drawer icon, until lately.

 The Pixel Launcher is available on the Google Play Store, but could only be downloaded if you have the device.
 Now to get it, you can simply download the APK and install it manually.
 In case of the Launcher crashes, you shall then install it as a system app.

 Wallpapers give a solid feel to match the Pixel style setup.
 There might be several zips or third-party sources out there for Pixel wallpapers.
 But if you want to get them fast and without much hassle, you can just go to the Play Store and download Google’s Wallpapers app.
 If the app is not available in your country/region, then you can grab the APK from APKMirror.

 2. Google Assistant

 Google’s own AI-powered personal assistant came into existence with the Pixel.
 Right now only a limited number of devices support it and no one knows when it would be available for the rest.

 While a part of this unique feature could be experienced with Google Allo, but it will still be limited to the app itself.
 To enjoy GA system-wide, you must have a rooted device.
 There are several ways to achieve it, of which the most common and reliable method is available through the tutorial linked below.

 The navigation buttons on the Pixel are more filled in and also the last detail to dial into.
 You can get the Pixel-style navbar buttons on your non-rooted or rooted device.
 But if you have a rooted device, the feature will be more efficient and bug-free.